ShoobyDoo/jamra-2/docs/extensions-authoring.md

 - **Annotate headers** – Provide any required HTTP headers (referers, cookies, authorization) in the `Page` objects so the reader can fetch images without additional logic.
 - **Rate limiting** – If your source enforces limits, implement throttling or batching inside your helper modules.
 Expose concurrency knobs via `settingsSchema`.
 - **Error handling** – Throw `Error` with descriptive messages.
 The runtime will wrap them in `ValidationError` responses for the REST API.
-- **Testing** – A formal extension test harness is still TODO.
-For now rely on manual API checks and keep helper modules easy to unit test independently.
+- **Testing** – Run `pnpm test:extensions` to execute the automated manifest/compile harness before submitting changes; keep helper modules easy to unit test independently for deeper coverage.

 ---